 Dating back to 1355, Wat Phra That Chae Haeng is the most sacred wat in the Province and certainly beautiful, but no more than any of the other elaborate temples I’ve explored.
 But I feel a spark.
 A sense of connection.
 And then I see the sign that unbeknownst to me I’ve been searching for.
 Rabbits.

 Yes, rabbits.
 Hundreds of cute and quirky bunny figures are secreted around the temple grounds.
-Turns out the complex is dedicated to the lunar year of the rabbit, which is not only my daughter’s lunar sign, but my mother’s.
+It turns out this complex is dedicated to the lunar year of the rabbit, which is not only my daughter’s lunar sign, but my mother’s.
 It just feels right.

 I smile at the temple’s gloriously languid reclining Buddha, admire another eight mythological naga entwined over the exquisite Lanna-style assembly hall, and am left in awe of its 55-metre spiral-shaped chedi, said to house seven relics of the Buddha.